mgirouard/git-helpers/README.md

 # Cleanup

-Cleanup wipes out branches which are already merged into the current HEAD.
+Cleanup wipes out local branches which are already merged into the current HEAD.

     $ git cleanup
     Deleted branch mgirouard/it-works (was ea1a022).

-Cleanup assumes that `staging` and `master` are special and won't ever delete them.
+Cleanup assumes that `staging` and `master`are special and won't ever delete them.
 It also won't delete the currently active branch.

+Note: this only works for local branches.
+This is less of a problem with graphical merge tools like Bitbucket or GitHub where you can opt-in to having the topic branch removed after a successful merge.

 # Last Touched